 This Radiology Select collection covers research relevant to breast cancer screening between 2004 and 2012 and is limited to only 34 articles.
 Many outstanding articles are not included in this collection.
 Articles were chosen to represent five key topics in breast cancer screening and to represent findings from centers in and outside the United States.
 When possible, multi-center, prospective trials were emphasized.
-The five chapters are "Mammography Performance," "Digital Mammography," "Screening Mammography and Computer-aided Detection," "Screening in High-Risk Patients," and "Other Screening Tools."
+The five chapters are "Mammography Performance," "Digital Mammography," "Computeraided Detection," "High-Risk Screening," and "Other Screening Tools".